 Carleton University’s Institute of European, Russian and Eurasian Studies (EURUS) brings together top experts on the region to interpret the new geopolitical realities that were engendered by the collapse of communism and by the progression of European integration.

-45 Years of Excellence in Research & Teaching
+Excellence in Research & Teaching

 For more than forty years Carleton University has been offering both undergraduate and graduate degrees in the study of Central/East Europe.
 Not only was Carleton the first University to offer this program, Carleton remains the only University in the country to offer a Bachelor of Arts (Honours) program that focuses on all of Europe.
 As of 2015, Carleton also offers students the opportunity to take EURUS classes by undertaking the Europe and Russia in the World specialization, through the Bachelor of Global and International Studies (BGInS).